Princeton Maya Vase with God L: Description

 The vase, with an overall cream and incidental orange and brown-black slip, as well as traces of post-fire Maya blue pigment, dates to the Late Classic period of Maya civilization (late 7th or early 8th century).
-It originated in the Nakbé region, Mirador Basin, Petén, Guatemala.
+The exact origin of the vase is unknown, as it appeared outside of an archaeological context and was sold to the museum in the 1970s.
+According to the study conducted by the museum, the vase originated in the Nakbé region, Mirador Basin, Petén, Guatemala or in the Calakmul region, Campeche, Mexico, places where similar ceramics were produced.
 A photograph of it was first published in M.D.
 Coe's The Maya Scribe and His World (1973).

 Toward the rim of the vase, above the painted scene, formulaic texts consecrate the vessel, specifying its purpose as a drinking vessel for chocolate, and designating its owner, a lord named Muwaan K'uk.
 The vase would have been used in courtly feasts similar to the one depicted.
 The main surface of the vessel shows a calligraphic painting, executed with graceful, sure lines, of a theatrically composed mythological scene.
 Subtle visual devices, including one woman tapping the foot of another while her face points to the left, direct the viewer to turn the drinking vessel, allowing for a temporal unfolding as part of the viewing experience.